rapidDevGroup/autoCMS/README.md

 **NOTE:**
 * Can use auto-blog-img and auto-blog-bg-img, however, this will be the same image used in the blog post.
 * auto-blog-post's page will be linked to automatically from the list, and will load the correct blog post.
+* Any other non-blog auto tags will be editable, however, will be the same for all blog posts.

 ## Special HTML Attributes